 To ensure the participant remains within legal limits as they drive, periodic retesting must be performed through additional breath tests.
-These test can be set to occur at fixed or random intervals.
+These tests can be set to occur at fixed or random intervals.
 Should the monitoring authority deem it necessary, the system can restrict a participant’s driving abilities.
-It can, for instance, be programmed to accept tests only during predetermined period of the day.
+It can, for instance, be programmed to accept tests only during a predetermined period of the day.
 If a participant fails the test, the circumvention alarm will sound until the vehicle is turned off.

 The system monitors for any attempts at tampering with or overriding the tracking and testing system.
 These include:

 - Bypass Detection — An instrument that detects whether the vehicle is running.
 If a car is running, but the participant has not yet taken a breath test, the circumvention alarm will sound.
 The interlock device then enters a lockout state for a predetermined period.

 - Power Interrupt Detection— A record of when the vehicle’s power has been disconnected or interrupted.
 This may occur if the participant tampers with the battery, repairs the battery, or replaces the battery.
 Participants are required to provide documentation of repairs.

 - Violations Reset — A function that contains features from the Data Logger and the Memo Minder.
 If the device detects a violation from one of these features, it will automatically reset the Memo Minder, requiring the participant to come in for early service.